Tour start → end dates | Price | Enquire |

 The usual protocol once our group has located a gorilla family is to sit down and simply observe the magnificent creatures for about an hour, which is the time set strictly by the Uganda Wildlife Authority.
 Gorillas are rather sociable, living in groups of between 12 and 20, each usually led by the alpha male – the ‘silverback’, named so due to the silver hair on his back that begins to grow once the male gorilla reaches maturity.
 You will find that the gorillas and their tendencies are remarkably human-like, especially in the social interaction that takes place between the gorilla family members and their play time, in which their children are encouraged to engage.
 Photographers may take as many photographs as they like, but are under strict instructions not to use any flashes.
 There are also certain restrictions to those who wish to use a video camera.

 Your permit allows for one trek and gorilla viewing with your time limited to one hour.
-However, because the authorities maintain strict limits on the amount of visitors permitted to view the animals each day, we may spend several days in the area so as to allow for all members of the tour to complete their trek and viewing.
+However, because the authorities maintain strict limits on the number of visitors permitted to view the animals each day, we may spend several days in the area so as to allow for all members of the tour to complete their trek and viewing.

-For those not trekking, the day is free to explore the surroundings or unwind and catch up on some well deserved rest and relaxation.
-On the last day in Lake Bunyonyi you could participate in a day of trekking or you could take part in the many optional activities on offer here.
+For those not trekking, the day is free to explore the surroundings or unwind and catch up on some well-deserved rest and relaxation.
+On the last day in Lake Bunyonyi you could participate in a day of trekking, or you could take part in the many optional activities on offer here.

-Trip Highlights: Gorilla Trek, Lake Bunyonyi
+Trip Highlights: Lake Bunyonyi, Gorilla Trek**

-AccommodationLake Bunyonyi Overland Stop/ Gorilla Trek area, Twin share accommodation with en-suite facilities
+Accommodation: Lake Bunyonyi Overland Stop – Twin share accommodation with en-suite facilities

 Meals included: Breakfast x3, Lunch x3, Dinner x3